• Skip to main content

 Some go-to medications when you’re feeling flu symptoms such as fever, runny nose, and sore throat are acetaminophen and ibuprofen.
 Take these medications to reduce fever and muscle aches, as well.
 Meanwhile, seasonal allergies can be treated with oral antihistamines, decongestants, and nasal sprays.
 These drugs treat sneezing, itchy skin, and stuffy nose.

 If you cannot pinpoint why you’re feeling unwell or if your symptoms persist for more than a few days, it’s best to seek the help of an expert.
-Your doctor can diagnose what’s ailing you and guide you towards the best treatment options.
+Your primary care provider can diagnose what’s ailing you and guide you towards the best treatment options.

-You should also consult with a doctor if you suspect that you may have a chronic condition, such as diabetes, bronchitis, or high blood pressure.
+You should also consult with a primary care provider if you suspect that you may have a chronic condition, such as diabetes, bronchitis, or high blood pressure.

-Primary Care Physician at Wellington and Palm Beach, Florida
+Primary Care Provider at Wellington and Palm Beach, Florida

-If at-home remedies do not work or you believe that you’re experiencing something more serious, it’s best to get yourself checked out by a doctor.
+If at-home remedies do not work or you believe that you’re experiencing something more serious, it’s best to get yourself checked out by a primary care provider.

 Here at Advance Medical, we provide quality healthcare to our patients.
 We offer internal medicine and family medicine services in Wellington and Palm Beach, Florida.
 Our comprehensive treatment options and experienced healthcare providers ensure that your visit with us will be both seamless and worry-free.